nielspietsch/ml_CMpro/README.md

   4) Training of random forest algorithm and cross-validation.
   5) Analysis of images with pre-trained model (CPU).

+Script 1: Z-stack generation.

-Script 1: Z-stack generation and nuclear segmentation ().
+Script 2: Nuclear segmentation ().

+Script 3: Feature annotation recognition.

 Script 2: Training of machine learning algorithm for classification of nuclei into cardiomyocyte or non-myocyte nuclei and EdU +/-.